Head outside with a guide to Lakeland’s parks

 Webster Park, 1235 N. Webster Ave.

-Go wild on this park’s two animal-themed playsets, perfect for families with both older and younger children — just keep an eye out for the giraffe and lion.
+Recently renamed Nellie Madalynne Brooks Park, go wild on two animal-themed playsets, perfect for families with both older and younger children — just keep an eye out for the giraffe and lion.
 There are also gazebos with tables, perfect for a picnic.

 Walking the Bonnet Springs Park boardwalk